Anchovies: the silver of European cuisine. Anchovies - what are they: getting to know the exotic seafood Anchovies application

 crushed garlic - one clove;

-chopped basil - seven sheets;
+chopped basil - seven leaves;

 wine vinegar - one tablespoon,

-Then we take two plates, put arugula or lettuce leaves at the very bottom (you need to tear them with your hands), pour onion on top, cut into half rings, tomatoes on it, then bean pods.
+Then we take two plates, put arugula or lettuce leaves on the very bottom (you need to tear them with your hands), pour onion on top, cut into half rings, tomatoes on it, then bean pods.

-anchovies anchovies
+Anchovies anchovies

-(Culinary Dictionary of V.V.
+(Culinary Dictionary by V.V.
 Pokhlebkin, 2002)

 * * *